linuxplayground/be-sap1-program-loader/README.md

 ## Running the program loader

 I have found that these steps need to be done in the correct sequence for it to work.
-In future we could look at using the Arduino to disable things like the clodk and the Microcode EEPROMS but for now I am doing it manually.
+In future we could look at using the Arduino to disable things like the clock and the Microcode EEPROMS but for now I am doing it manually.

 * Stop the clock.
 * Smash that RESET button.
 * Slide on over to Program Mode
 * IMPORTANT: Make sure all dips are in the UP / OFF / OPEN position.
 Remember these dips are upside down.
 So UP is off on the DIP - which is on on the board.
 Confusing as hell.
 Leave them open.
 The arduino will send the signals for you.
 * Upload the sketch to the Mega.
 I have not used the serial interface so don't bother with it.
-* The ram wil be programmed automatically.
+* The ram will be programmed automatically.
 Watch the LEDs on the Memory Address Register.
-They wil quickly cycle through and stop at the end of your program.
+They will quickly cycle through and stop at the end of your program.
 * Slide on out of program mode.
 * Smash that reset button again for good measure (probably not required)
 * start the clock or step through - whatever you prefer.